Legal Information By State & Federal Law

 Voters in the State of Maine enacted the Maine Medical Marijuana Act of 1998 to protect patients who use cannabis medically on the advice of their doctor.

-On May 22, 2003 - Maryland became the ninth state to legalize the medical use of marijuana.
-Governor Robert L. Ehrlich, Jr. signed a bill (which went into effect on October 1, 2003), that applies to defendants possessing less than one ounce of marijuana and who can prove they used marijuana out of medical necessity and with a doctor's recommendation.
+On May 22, 2003, Maryland became the ninth state to legalize the medical use of marijuana.
+Governor Robert L. Ehrlich, Jr. (R) signed a bill (which went into effect on October 1, 2003), that applies to defendants possessing less than one ounce of marijuana and who can prove they used marijuana out of medical necessity and with a doctor's recommendation.

 On November 6, 2012, the voters of Massachusetts approved Question 3, “An Initiative Petition for a Law for the Humanitarian Medical Use of Marijuana,” by 63 percent establishing legal protection for medical cannabis patients, caregivers, physicians and medical professionals, cultivators, and providers, some of which went into effect as of January 1, 2013.

-In 2008, Michigan voters passed the Michigan Medical Marihuana Act through the state's initiative process.
+In 2008, Michigan voters passed the Michigan Medical Marihuana Act.

 In 2014, the Minnesota legislature passed SF 2470, which provides legal protections for patients with certain debilitating medical conditions who obtain a physician’s recommendation for the use of medical cannabis products.
 Minnesota law does not provide legal access to cannabis in its most commonly used form, dried flowers.